 How Do I Make An Appointment?

 Call the Appointment Line at 433-2778, then, at the voice prompt, press 1, then 2.
-You will be forwarded to the SB Family Practice Appointments queue for the first available clerk.
+You will be forwarded to the SB Family Medicine Appointments queue for the first available clerk.

 How Do I Cancel An Appointment?